-“Setting aside the undeniable fact that Daft Punk has always and will always do amazing shit, while hiding their faces to instill the very notion that it is not about the celebrity, but about the music, if you liked them once, I would assume that you liked them on your own volition, right?
+“Setting aside the undeniable fact that Daft Punk has always, and will always, do amazing shit, while hiding their faces to instill the very notion that it's about the music and not the celebrity… if you liked them once, I would assume that you liked them on your own volition, right?
 You heard them, liked the sounds you were hearing, and decided it was good.
-So how does someone elses opinion of them either negative or positive possibly make you change your mind?”
+So how does someone else's opinion of them, either negative or positive, possibly make you change your mind?”

 I can understand wanting something of your own.
-I can understand how ones love for something, especially music, can feel more self-defining if its obscure.
+I can understand how one's love for something, especially music, can feel more self-defining if its obscure.
 But the doomsaying about the future of EDM is a bit grandiose.
 It's pretty easy to just simply NOT listen to David Guetta, for example.
 I don't listen to him, and my immediate habitat is pretty great.
-It's sortof like making that argument that all food tastes like shit now because Gordon Ramsay has a TV show.
+It's sort of like making the argument that all food tastes like shit now, because Gordon Ramsay has a TV show.